raspibolt/raspibolt/guide/bonus/bitcoin/samourai-dojo-whirlpool.md

 ## Run dojo

-* Still logged as a user "dojo" and in `my-dojo` directory, run installation.
+* With user "dojo" run installation.
 It can take up to 15 minutes.

-💡 To avoid errors during installation and upgrades, always execute dojo commands without sudo - therefore as a dojo user.
+💡 To avoid errors, always execute "install" and "upgrade" commands without sudo prefix - therefore as a "dojo" user.

 ```sh
 $ cd /data/dojo/docker/my-dojo